Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 ingredients blended together in a bowl

-STEP FOUR: When the cake has cooled, generously spread the oatmeal cake frosting over the top of the cake.
+STEP FIVE: When the cake has cooled, generously spread the oatmeal cake frosting over the top of the cake.
 All that’s left to do is cut into portions, serve, and enjoy.

 cake cooled and frosted in a baking dish